SindriaInc/XPipe/Lab/V1/Collector/lab-v1-api-collector/readme.md

-# XPipe V1 Api Collector
+# Lab V1 Api Collector

 This repo is for api collector of xpipe platform.